veillette/physics-book/contents/ch9ForcesAndTorquesInMusclesAndJoints.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-Two muscles in the back of the leg pull on the Achilles tendon as shown in [Figure](#fig5).
+Two muscles in the back of the leg pull on the Achilles tendon as shown in [Figure 5](#fig5).
 What total force do they exert?

 ![An Achilles tendon is shown in the figure.
 A vertical dotted line is shown at the middle of the top part.
 Two vectors inclined at twenty degree each with respect to the vertical dotted line are shown.](../resources/Figure_10_06_05a.jpg "The Achilles tendon of the posterior leg serves to attach plantaris, gastrocnemius, and soleus muscles to calcaneus bone.")
 {: #fig5}